-- (i) This criterion provides priority for children who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
-It can also be used for children who were previously looked after but immediately after being looked after became subject to an adoption order, child arrangements order, or special guardianship order.
+- (i) Looked after children are defined as those who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
+Previously looked after children are those who were looked after but ceased to be so because they became subject to an adoption order, child arrangements order or special guardianship order.
 An adoption order is an order under section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
 Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
-Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special quardians). - (ii) The child's permanent residence is where they live, normally including weekends and during school holidays as well as during the week, and should be used for the application.
-The permanent address of children who spend part of their week with one parent and part with the other, at different addresses, will be the address at which they spend most of their time. - (iii) 'Sibling' refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or sister, step brother or step sister living as one family unit at the same address.
+Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - (ii) 'Staff' includes all those on the payroll of the school.
+'Children of staff' refers to situations where the staff member is the natural parent, the legal guardian or a resident step parent. - (iii) The child's permanent residence is where they live, normally including weekends and during school holidays as well as during the week, and should be used for the application.
+The permanent address of children who spend part of their week with one parent and part with the other, at different addresses, will be the address at which they spend most of their time. - (iv) 'Sibling' refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or sister, step brother or step sister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
-Categories 3 and 5 include children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending. - (iv) 'Displaced' refers to a child who was refused a place at the catchment school in the normal admissions round having named it in the application and was not offered a higher named preference school. - (v) 'Staff' includes all those on the payroll of the school.
-'Children of staff' refers to situations where the staff member is the natural parent, the legal guardian or a resident step parent.
+Categories 3 and 6 include children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending. - (v) 'Displaced' refers to a child who was refused a place at the catchment school in the normal admissions round having named it in the application and was not offered a higher named preference school.